Jongpil0911/Jongpil0911.github.io/_posts/lablog/cho/2023-08-11-Peplography.md

 layout: post
 title: Peplography—a passive 3D photon counting imaging through scattering media
 category: lablog
-tags: cho
+tags: DA
 ---
 # [Peplography—a passive 3D photon counting imaging through scattering media](https://opg.optica.org/ol/abstract.cfm?uri=ol-41-22-5401)
-This paper is written by Prof. Myungjin Cho, and Prof. Bahram Javidi at Hankyung National University and University of Connecticut, respectively. <br/>
+This paper is written by Prof. Myungjin Cho, and Prof. Bahram Javidi at Hankyung National University and University of Connecticut, respectively.<br/>
 This review is consisted with [Theory](#Theory), [Result](#Result), and codes. <br/>
 The paper is written as simple structures, everyone can easily follows. <br/>